 The OSCE Observer Mission's currently very limited mandate and its small size does not provide for a comprehensive border monitoring.
 We therefore reiterate our call for a significant expansion of the Observer Mission to all border crossings on the Russia-Ukraine State border currently not under control of the Ukrainian Government as well as monitoring between these border crossings.
-This should be supported and co-ordinated with border monitoring on the Ukrainian side of the border by the Special Monitoring Mission and we reiterate the need for the SMM to be assured safe and unhindered access to all parts of the border currently not under Ukrainian Government control.
-Border and ceasefire monitoring are very closely interlinked.
+This should be supported and co-ordinated with border monitoring on the Ukrainian side of the border by the Special Monitoring Mission and we reiterate the need for the SMM to be assured safe and unhindered access to all parts of the border currently not under Ukrainian government control since border and ceasefire monitoring are very closely interlinked.
+Further we underline the need for sufficient equipment for the Observer Mission in order to monitor movements on the border more effectively.

-We regret that the Russian Federation continues to resists an expansion of the Observer Mission.
+We regret that the Russian Federation continues to resist an expansion of the Observer Mission.